slexisvn/query_engine/docs/03-optimizer/23-cardinality-estimation.md

 return Math.max(MIN_SELECTIVITY, Math.min(correlated, blended));
 ```

-Two extremes: independence multiplies, perfect correlation takes the minimum (if every row satisfying `b` also satisfies `a`, the pair is as selective as `a` alone).
+Two extremes: independence multiplies, perfect correlation takes the minimum (if every row satisfying `b` also satisfies `a`, the conjunction is as selective as `b` alone).
 The blend is linear in a correlation coefficient, and the result is clamped so it never exceeds the correlated bound.

 [`lookupCorrelation`](../../src/planner/cardinality.ts) extracts one column from each side and asks the table's correlation map — but only when both columns come from the *same* alias.
 Anything else, including a missing correlation entry, returns `DEFAULT_CORRELATION` = 0.5.